 - Women, GNC people, and trans people can check out CodeOp, which has courses in web dev, data, and product management.

 - Likewise, Thinkful is an online tech bootcamp that teaches courses in data science, digital marketing, software engineering, and more.
 Their program includes an income share agreement (ISA) so students can pay with a percentage of their income after they land a tech job.

-- The product management association Product Gym offers training, job support, and networking for aspiring product managers.
-Their program is flexible and includes remote options.
+- The product management associations Product Gym and Product Talk Academy offer training, job support, and networking for aspiring product managers.
+Their programs are flexible and includes remote options.
 Or, consider One Week PM to learn the basics of product management.

 - Another popular product management community is Mind the Product.
 Their community has 150,000+ people who participate in workshops, discussions, and networking events.

 - Similarly, Product School teaches full-time and part-time product management courses.
 In addition to earning formal certificates, students receive weekly mentorship and career support.

 - Product managers with 1-3 years of experience can check out Product Faculty.
 Their part-time online bootcamp includes 1-on-1 mentoring, access to their Slack community, advanced product management (APM)(R) certificates for graduates.

 - Aspiring data scientists can consider DataCamp.
 This online tech resource hosts 300+ courses on data science subjects that only last about 4 hours each.